gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

-Title: WebGL - Rasterization vs 3D libraries
+Title: WebGL2 - Rasterization vs 3D libraries
 Description: Why WebGL is not a 3D library and why it matters.
 TOC: 2D vs 3D libraries